20 Red Edible Berries and Non-Edible Ones You Need to Know

 9. Bittersweet Nightshade (Solanum dulcamara)

-Bittersweet nightshade looks similar to a cherry tomato plant, with its small, round, red fruits.
-It’s extremely dangerous to eat these berries, especially for children.
+Bittersweet nightshade looks like a cherry tomato plant.
+It has small, round, red fruits.
+Eating these berries is extremely dangerous, especially for children.

 10. American Bittersweet (Celastrus scandens)

-Most often, eating the berries or leaves of American bittersweet causes sickness.
-Fortunately, poisoning doesn’t occur often, as this plant has a very unpleasant smell.
+Eating the berries or leaves of American bittersweet usually causes sickness.
+Fortunately, poisoning doesn’t occur often, as this plant smells unpleasant.

 Red Edible Berries and Poisonous Ones Final Thoughts